 We don't ask you to register to use the site so we don't harvest email addresses!
 We don't ask you to pay an annual fee to join any 'Gold Membership' scheme either.
 If you think we are doing a good job we would appreciate a £1 donation payable by secure payment through PayPal to account: email@example.com to help with the admin costs.

 We can all have Free days out, stuff to do for Free, even Free family days out - www.DoFreeStuff.com helps you to find Free Entry to some museums, Free Entry to some galleries, Free Entry to some visitor attractions.
 All you need is the knowledge.

 Members of The National Parks family number 15 - Brecon Beacons - Broads - Cairngorms - Dartmoor - Exmoor - Lake District - Loch Lomond - New Forest - Northumberland - North York Moors - Peak District - Pembrokeshire Coast - Snowdonia - South Downs - Yorkshire Dales - Beautiful mountain areas, meadows, moorlands, forests, woods and wetlands.

 The National Parks are areas of protected countryside that everyone can visit mostly for Free!
 Remember National Parks are where people live, work and shape the landscape.

 Each National Park has an organisation that looks after the landscape and wildlife and helps people enjoy and learn about the area.

 This website started with Free days out in the UK but we are 'going international soon'.
-If you know of Free Things & Stuff To Do overseas - LET US KNOW
+If you know of Free stuff to do overseas - LET US KNOW

-We are all for Things & Stuff To Do for Free!
+We are all for stuff to do for Free!
 If you know of any not listed then please let us know some basic details and we will follow it up.